BillJr99/Ursinus-CS173/_pages/Assignments/Strings/assignment-dnamutations.md

 should compute the complement of the sense `ACAT` (which is `TGTA`), and then reverse it to obtain the antisense (which is `ATGT`).
 Finally, return `true` if the antisense `ATGT` is found in the `chain` (which is `ACATGCTATGTA`) -- and in this case, it is (so we return `true`)!

-Loop through the string, character by character, and obtain a substring starting at that point (up to the length of the antisense you're seeking).
-If that substring matches your antisense, your search is successful.
-If you reach the end of the string without finding the antisense, return `false`.
+You can use the string `indexOf()` method to search for one String inside another.
+If `indexOf` returns `-1`, meaning you did not find the antisense in the chain, return `false`.
+Otherwise, return `true`.

 ### Looping over a String
 To loop over every character of a string, you can loop as follows: